 The population of the study is determined by the total number of academicians at the public universities in the Southern region of Malaysia.
 The four public universities employ a total of 4,186 academicians at the eight campuses located in the Southern region.
-As suggested and adopted by Crilly et al. (2017) and Saadatian et al. (2012), the Raosoft calculator available online was used to calculate the sample size of this study.
+As suggested and adopted by Crilly et al. (2017) and Saadatian et al. (2012), the Raosoft calculator, available online, was used to calculate the sample size of this study.
 Considering a population size of 4,186, a margin of error of 5%, a response distribution of 20%, and a confidence level of 95%, the sample size is calculated to be 233 using the online Raosoft calculator.
 A total of 550 questionnaires were distributed via email.
-Two hundred fifty completed questionnaires were returned with a response rate of 45.45 percent.
-No missing information or repetitive responses were found, and no response was omitted.
+250 completed questionnaires were returned, with a response rate of 45.45 percent.
+No missing information or repetitive responses were found, and no responses were omitted.
 Therefore, after the collection and evaluation of primary data, 250 responses were considered for data analysis.
-In the case of this study, the name and e-mail lists of all the academicians of the selected universities were obtained from the respective university websites.
+In the case of this study, the names and email lists of all the academicians of the selected universities were obtained from the respective university websites.
 Each row in the list was allotted a number from ascending to descending order.
 The numbers were then randomly selected using a lottery.
-Then, e-mails were sent to those randomly chosen academicians with the Google Form link.
-Thus, simple random sampling has been used as the sampling method of this study, as in this case, a randomly chosen sample best represents the population.
+Then emails were sent to those randomly chosen academicians with the Google Form link.
+Thus, simple random sampling has been used as the sampling method of this study as, in this case, a randomly chosen sample best represents the population.